adityakkpk/Namaste-Javascript/Readme.md

 ---
 ### Day 3 - Hoisting

-* What is Histing ?
+* What is Hoisting ?
 * How it works?
 * Call Stack Demo